suchetamahato/Microsoft-Power-BI/README.md

 📊 Conclusion:

-1. **Busiest Days**: You determined that Thursdays, Fridays, and Saturdays are the busiest days for pizza orders, likely due to the weekend preference.
+1. **Busiest Days**: Thursdays, Fridays, and Saturdays are the busiest days for pizza orders, likely due to the weekend preference.
 This insight can be used to optimize staffing and resources during peak days.

-2. **Seasonal Trends**: You identified that January, May, and July have the most orders, potentially due to seasonal factors.
+2. **Seasonal Trends**: January, May, and July have the most orders, potentially due to seasonal factors.
 Understanding these trends can inform inventory management and marketing campaigns.

 3. **Popular Pizza Type**: Classic pizzas are the most popular and are driving sales.
 Knowing which pizza types perform the best can help refine the menu and promotions.